-If the thought of opening presents isn’t enough to lure you out of bed on Christmas morning, imagine sitting down to a stack of these bright, lemony pancakes instead.
+If the thought of opening presents isn’t enough to lure you out of bed on Christmas morning, imagine sitting down to a stack of these moist, warmly spiced pancakes instead.
 You’ll be heading to the kitchen before you know it!

 Raspberry Lemon Dutch Baby, page 49 of The Love & Lemons Cookbook

 This Dutch baby recipe is lighter than most, made with almond milk and coconut oil instead of butter and cream.
 Still, it tastes delightfully indulgent, with browned edges and a puffed-up center.
 Dust it with powdered sugar, and serve it with fresh berries on top.